wp-plugins/plugnedit/readme.txt

 Yes!
 Plug N Edit works independent of your wordpress editor and will not conflict with plugins you have installed.

-= Why Use Plug N Edit? =

-We based our web software on a Desktop Publishing design not a simple html editor.
-What better type of editor could there be for WordPress.

-= What is different from other editor plugins? =

-First of all Plug N Edit is a completely different HTML editor and is not actually a editor plugin.
-It is based on a drag and drop design which allows for items to be moved, sized stacked and styled with a click of the mouse.

-= Does Plug N Edit Work With Themes? =
+= Will PlugNedit work with my theme? =

 All Themes tested so far have worked with Plug N Edit.

 = Compatibility? =

-Plug N Edit is very compatible with other plugins.
-Plug N Edit does not change much in your WordPress site, our editor is located separate from your WordPress application.
-That means you can have other editors, plugins and themes installed without conflicts.
+Plug N Edit is very compatible with other plugins, our editor is located separate from your WordPress application so you can have other editors, plugins and themes installed without conflicts.

-= Another Editor? =

-Plug N Edit is a different choice editor with many features, when you want something special, plugnedit provides many tools that are able to create unique blog entries.

-= What is different about Plug N Edit? =

-We based our WYSIWYG HTML editor on floating elements instead of standard static items, this allows for items to be drag and dropped, moved, resized and stacked.

 = Is It Free? =

-It is free to build blog entries.
-We are also producing a more advanced editor that will not be free of charge.
+It is free to build blog entries, we are also producing a more advanced editor that will not be free of charge.

 = Auto Saves? =

-When loading the editor you will be asked if you wish to auto save.
-We take a snap shot of your page and store 120 minutes of your last edits when turned on.
+When loading the editor you will be asked if you wish to auto save, PlugNedit take a snap shot of your page and store 120 minutes of your last edits when turned on.

-= Loading A Template Theme In Background? =

-We currently load template themes from your front page, if your template doesn't load correctly please email a request that we support
-your template and we will try to program a solution.

 = Importing Links To Media? =

-We import links to your pictures, we do not download or store your pictures, this allows you to use pictures when editing your blog.
+We import links to your pictures, we do not download or store your pictures.

 = Privacy? =

 Plugnedit stores your web address when you visit, we do not collect names, address, emails, phone, etc. We only store your blog address as your session to our site and temp file for links & page load.
-The page load file is for Video and Flash, some browser will not allow these items to be imported and must be loaded locally.

-= I need help with this ? =

-Plugnedit provides how to videos in the main menu, if you need specific help email Contact@plugnedit.com and we will assist you in operation of the program.